Delovinde/CalcEngine/README.md

 This was just some simple java examples from a pluralsight code.
 Currently used to test, and debug, while learing java.

 <<<<<<< HEAD
-Had to add files back after messing up my branch changes.
+Had to add files back after messing up my branch changes...a

 Updated config user.
 =======